 3. Extending the Tenure Clock

-JIC recognises the challenges that tenure-track Project Leaders face as they strive to earn tenure.
+We recognise the challenges that tenure-track Project Leaders face as they strive to earn tenure.
 While the five year tenure-track period normally provides enough time for the Project Leader to meet the criteria for tenure, compelling personal circumstances may arise that significantly impact on a tenure-track Project Leader’s trajectory.
-These circumstances could include: Childbirth, Adoption, Severe personal illness, Significant responsibilities with respect to elder, spousal or partner and Dependant care obligations.
+These circumstances could include; childbirth, adoption, severe personal illness, significant responsibilities with respect to elder, spousal or partner and Dependant care obligations.
 Under these circumstances extensions for up to one year can be requested.